 Between the bumpy roads, the hot truck, and the length of the trip, your stuff is going to go through a lot.
 Now is not the time to slack on safe packing tips.

-Pack all the essentials (clothes, hygiene items, phone chargers, coffee maker, etc.) in a few suitcases so you can live comfortably before all the boxes are delivered.
+Pack all the essentials (clothes, hygiene items, phone chargers, coffee maker, etc.) in a few suitcases so you can live comfortably before all your moving truck arrives.

 You’ve made it to moving day!
 But don’t get too comfortable; the real work of the move is still ahead of you.